ALE Ricci-flat Kahler surfaces and weighted projective spaces: A compactification of an arbitrary fiber of a deformation

-for some positive integers $a,b,c, e$ and $N.$ Then the weight $e$ of $w$ must be equal to one.
-A brief inspection of the polynomials (\ref{poly}) yields weights defined uniquely up to a common factor.
-The ambiguity is eliminated by the divisibility condition $\gcd(a,b,c)=1,$ which ensures that the ambient weighted projective space is well formed, and we find
+for some positive integers $a,b,c, $ and $N.$ A brief inspection of the polynomials (\ref{poly}) yields weights defined uniquely up to a common factor.
+The ambiguity is eliminated by the divisibility condition $\gcd(a,b,c)=1,$ which ensures that the ambient weighted projective space is well-formed.
+We find

-For the rest of this section, we consider $h$ as a quasi-homogeneous polynomial as above, and $(a,b,c)$ the corresponding weights.
+For the rest of this section, we consider $h$ a quasi-homogeneous polynomial as above, and $(a,b,c)$ the corresponding weights.
 With these choices, the weighted degree of $\ol M$ in $\PP(a,b,c,1)$ is $N=a+b+c-1.$

 \begin{prop} Let